semaphoreci/book-monorepo-cicd/chapters/03-continuous-integration.md

 ![](./figures/03-run2-done.png){ width=95% }

-## 2.5 How Semaphore determines what changed
+## 2.5 How Semaphore Determines What Changed

 To understand what blocks will run each time, we must examine how `change_in` calculates the changed files in recent commits.
 The commit range varies depending on if you’re working on `main/master` or a topic branch.